mui/material-ui/docs/src/pages/layout/use-media-query/use-media-query.md

 ## Using Material-UI's breakpoint helpers

-You can use the Material-UI's [breakpoint helpers](/layout/breakpoints/) as follow:
+You can use Material-UI's [breakpoint helpers](/layout/breakpoints/) as follows:

 ```jsx
 import { useTheme } from '@material-ui/styles';